tutrie/cmsc435_-final_proj/py-edgar-lite/README.md

 Running every test cases at once will cause some tests fail randomly, which is due to the fact that the tests were run concurrently.
 It will be more consistent to run each one by one.

-## Note
-For the 4th quarter of any given year is entailed the 10-K form for that year.
-Additionally, some auto generated reports may not be present thus the URL has no downloadable content.